What is the Campaign Bootcamp Community Fund?

 We’ve recruited a Committee made up of representatives from our community of campaigners, ensuring that grassroots activists have power and agency in our decision making.
 We will be introducing the Committee shortly!

 Applications will be scored on how well they fit with our funding priorities with additional consideration given to applications from marginalised communities.
 The Committee will meet to make recommendations on which applications should be funded.
-The recommendations will be signed off by the relevant funders and our Board – this is because we are a charity and there are certain regulations we have to meet.
+The recommendations will be signed off by funders, the Campaign Bootcamp Board and our partner Campaign Innovation Ltd. – this is because we are a charity and there are certain regulations we have to meet.
 The full decision making process can be found here.

 When will I hear the outcome of my application?